marjoleinF/gamtree/README.md

 Specifying multiple predictor variables for the node-specific GAMs
 ------------------------------------------------------------------

+Multiple predictor variables can be specified for the node-specific model.
+Note that for the node-specific model, currently only smooth function can be specified; parametric terms are not supported (yet).
+Specifying a large number of smooth functions for the node-specific models is probably not a good idea; it will yield results which are difficult to interpret and possibly unstable, or one or more errors.

+### Single smooth term with multiple predictor variables

 If multiple predictors are specified in the node-specific model, they will both be passed into the same `s()` call, by default:

 ``` r